 - Viewer-Friendly Interface: Tied to the Enhance Button, of course.

-- Wham Line: "So were we" near the very end of the film.
+- Wham Line: "So was I" near the very end of the film.
 Not whammy in itself as much as it is for the fact that Farrell says it in Russian, which then prompts his interrogators to switch to that language as well and reveal that not only does "Yuri" exist, Farrell is Yuri.

 - Witch Hunt: How do you get the entire Pentagon turned upside down in the hunt for a nonexistent killer?
 Call it a Red Scare!